 The PTO/PTA is a non-profit, non-partisan, and non-sectarian organization.
 It cooperates with the school to support the improvement of education in ways that will not interfere with the education of students or the mission of the school and does not seek to control school policies.
 Specific objectives include:

 Membership is open to all parents and legal guardians of students attending the school as well as school staff.
 Contact the school for membership information.

 The PTO is a non-profit organization that consists of parents, teachers and school staff.
-We support the education of all children at Kessler Elementary School by fostering relationships among school, parents, and teachers.
+We support the education of all children at Pinckney Elementary School by fostering relationships among school, parents, and teachers.